tomvlt1/Cold-email-application/README.md

     cv_info,
     filename variable,

-    you MUST change the email text in the send_internship_emails function to your own text.
+    you MUST change the email text in the send_internship_emails function to your own text or just change what is within the [] brackets.
     I highly recommend testing by sending it to your own email first. run the following command in the terminal to run the script: